 Charig Yang

 I am a fourth (final) year PhD student at the Visual Geometry Group (VGG) at University of Oxford, advised by Andrew Zisserman and Weidi Xie.
-I am also part of Autonomous Intelligent Machines and Systems at University of Oxford, and am generously funded by EPSRC and AIMS.
+I am also interning at Meta from June to December 2024, and am expected to graduate by April 2025.

 I did my undergraduate in Engineering Science, also at Oxford.
 During which, I spent lovely summers at Japan Railways, Metaswitch, True, CP Group, and Oxford’s Engineering Department.